Learn how to Root Herb Cuttings from Store-Bought Herbs. It’s a fun and easy way to have a fresh supply at your home without extra cost!

 Change the water every 2-3 days, and you will see the roots in a couple of weeks.
 Replant it then in a pot with potting mix.

 Thyme can be grown from 3-4 inches cuttings.
 Remove the lower leaves and plant the cutting in a soil mix.
 It requires similar growing conditions as rosemary so that you can pair them together too!
 Do not take more than 25-35 percent of the overall plant at one time.

 Check out our article on growing thyme here

 Mint is one of the best herbs that you can grow this way.
 Take a 4-5 inches long mint cutting and propagate it either in the soil or water on a sunny windowsill.

 Here’s all you need to know about growing mint

 This woody herb can be grown in both growing mediums from stem cuttings.
 Place the jar on a sunny window and wait till the cuttings form roots.
 You can then transplant the cutting in a pot filled with potting mix and can harvest its leaves as soon as it grows above 5 inches tall.

 Check out our article on growing oregano here

 Cilantro can be easily grown from store cuttings.
-Put it in a glass of water and place the plant in bright, indirect light.
+You can also grow it in the soil, as shown in this tutorial here, or put it in a glass of water and place the plant in bright, indirect light.
 Make sure to change it every 3-4 days.
 This way, you’ll be able to reuse it again.